lucaminudel/Objects-relationships-Coding-Dojo/README.md

   - [x] like the left arm it has an On/Off switch status and the max charge of the internal battery.
 4. **Dashboard**
   - [x] implement a function that accept a log of the On/Off status from each part the robot and produce a report of the status of the whole robot composite.
-  - [x] implement a function that accept the log of the max chanrge from each part of the robot and that calculate the total cost to charge all the internal batteries of the robot composite; the cost for one Ah is £0.2.
+  - [x] implement a function that accept the log of the max charge from each part of the robot and that calculate the total cost to charge all the internal batteries of the robot composite; the cost for one Ah is £0.2.
 5. **Right lower limb and right foot**
   - [x] add a right lower limb and a right foot and connect them to the robot bus.
   - [x] update the the two dashboard reports accordingly.